japila-books/spark-structured-streaming-internals/docs/KeyValueGroupedDataset.md

   func: (K, Iterator[V], GroupState[S]) => Iterator[U]): Dataset[U]
 ```

-<<spark-sql-arbitrary-stateful-streaming-aggregation.md#, Arbitrary Stateful Streaming Aggregation>> - streaming aggregation with explicit state and state timeout
+[Arbitrary Stateful Streaming Aggregation](arbitrary-stateful-streaming-aggregation.md) - streaming aggregation with explicit state and state timeout

+!!! note
-NOTE: The difference between this `flatMapGroupsWithState` and <<mapGroupsWithState, mapGroupsWithState>> operators is the state function that generates zero or more elements (that are in turn the rows in the result streaming `Dataset`).
+    The difference between this `flatMapGroupsWithState` and [mapGroupsWithState](#mapGroupsWithState) operators is the state function that generates zero or more elements (that are in turn the rows in the result streaming `Dataset`).

 | keyAs
 a| [[keyAs]]